 New Members can Waive a Deposit With One of the Following Options:

 - Enroll in our Auto Pay Program for a minimum of one year.
 Auto Pay automatically deducts your monthly payment from your checking, savings or credit card account.
 It is a great way to pay your bill promptly and will help you establish a good credit history with United Power.
 Please note, however, if the Auto Pay deduction is returned by the bank for insufficient funds, you will be removed from the Auto Pay Program and a deposit payment will be required.

 - Enroll in Pay As You Go prepaid electric service.
 Set up your account on Pay As You Go, and you pay for electricity before you use it.
 You’ll receive alerts when your account in running low and you decide to refill your account for the next week, or the rest of the month.
 There is no commitment for Pay As You Go, but if you decide the program isn’t right for you, you may be required to pay a deposit when you move to regular monthly billing.

 - Pass a “mini” credit check.
 There is no cost for this service and a United Power Member Services Representative will run the credit check.
 Results of the mini-credit check simply state, “deposit required” or “deposit not required.”

 - Provide us with a letter of credit from your previous utility showing a good payment history.
 This means no more than two late payments and no disconnect for non-payment in the previous 12-month period.
 Letters of credit can be faxed to 303-637-1264.

-Should you have any questions regarding our deposit requirements and how they may affect your electric service, please call our Member Services Department at 303-637-1300.
+Should you have any questions regarding our deposit requirements and how they may affect your electric service, please contact a Member Services Representative via email or phone at 303-637-1300.